farsightsec/axa/README.md

 `axalib/protocol.h`
  * VAL: The numerical value of the opcode.
  * SENT BY: Who can send the message
- * TAG: Boolean value indidcating if header tag must be valid or non-zero, as described above
+ * TAG: Boolean value indicating if header tag must be valid or non-zero, as described above
  * DESCRIPTION: Short blurb describing opcode